mspass-team/mspass/docs/source/user_manual/database_concepts.rst

 a reader does not have to deal with.
 That is, writers have more options to deal with (notably the storage mode) that control their behavior and have to handle potential inconsistencies created by a processing workflow.
-The *Schema* class (described in more detail below) manages automatically mapping Metadata to database attributes where possible.
+The :code:`Schema` class (described in more detail below) manages automatically mapping Metadata to database attributes where possible.
 To avoid fatal write errors we emphasize the following as a rule: